 Collier County will seek to partner with other organizations including the Collier County School Board and CareerSource Southwest Florida to enhance the availability and variety of training programs in Immokalee.
-(Reorganized)

 Collier County will support the implementation of the Immokalee Redevelopment Area Plan (Resolution No. 2000-181 and 2004-384, as amended).
-Promote and support development and redevelopment initiatives in the Immokalee Area.

-Policy 21.5.1: Technical Assistance
+Policy 1.5.1: Technical Assistance

-Within two (2) years of the of the effective adoption, date Collier County will initiate the review of existing programs meant to provide technical assistance for the establishment and permitting of new or expanding businesses and make recommendations to better implement these programs specific to the needs of the Immokalee community.
-This technical assistance will be made available through the CRA.
-It is anticipated that Collier County will work with the CRA, and public and private organizations, to complete this review and make recommendations.
+By [2 years of the date of adoption of the ordinance], Collier County will initiate the review of existing programs meant to provide technical assistance for the establishment and permitting of new or expanding businesses and make recommendations to better implement these programs specific to the needs of the Immokalee community.

-Policy 21.5.2: Infill and Downtown Redevelopment
+Policy 1.5.2: Infill and Downtown Redevelopment

-Collier County will promote infill development and redevelopment within the Commercial-Mixed Use Subdistrict through amendments to the Land Development Code (LDC) (Ordinance 04-41, as amended) that facilitate mixed-use projects and provide for flexible performance-based
+Collier County will promote infill development and redevelopment within the Commercial-Mixed Use Subdistrict through amendments to the Land Development Code (LDC) (Ordinance 04-41, as amended) that facilitate mixed-use projects and provide for flexible performance-based incentives.

-1 incentives.

-Policy 21.5.3: Alternative Funding
+Policy 1.5.3: Alternative Funding

-Collier County will continue to support efforts to seek additional state and federal funding to improve infrastructure and housing, may seek to partner with Rural Neighborhoods, Front Porch Florida and other similar entities and to promote or expedite the development and redevelopment of the community residential structures and properties within Immokalee by pursuing alternative funding sources on an ongoing basis.
+Collier County will continue to support efforts to seek additional state and federal funding to improve infrastructure and housing, and to promote or expedite the development and redevelopment of the community.

-GOAL 32: TO PROVIDE A DIVERSITY OF SAFE AND SANITARY HOUSING QUALITY NEIGHBORHOODS FOR ALL RESIDENTS OF THE IMMOKALEE URBAN AREA.
+GOAL 2: TO PROVIDE QUALITY NEIGHBORHOODS FOR ALL RESIDENTS OF THE IMMOKALEE URBAN AREA.